timofeysie/clades/README.md

 [The official docs](https://ngrx.io/guide/store/testing) suggest using a Mock Store.

 *The provideMockStore() function registers providers that allow you to mock out the Store for testing functionality that has a dependency on Store without setting up reducers.
 You can write tests validating behaviors corresponding to the specific state snapshot easily.
 All dispatched actions don't affect the state, but you can see them in the Actions stream.*

+The docs start off with testing a fictional auth component.
+Lets apply the mock store to the counter example.

+## Implementing the counter example from the official docs

 Trying this our on the counter example form the official docs.